NastyaWheel/thesis/README.md

 The XML files were combined and transformed into a single CSV file (~1.5 million observations) using:
 - **`reading_XML_files.ipynb`**:
   - Converts participant-level data to accident-level data.
   - Extracts relevant information, such as location, accident type, weather conditions, and participant attributes.
+  - Creation of new features based on existing accident attributes.
   - Saves the aggregated output in **`processed_data.csv`**.

 ### 3. **Data Preprocessing**
 Initial preprocessing and feature engineering were performed using:
 - **`getting_started_with_the_data.ipynb`**:
   - Removal of non-informative features.
+  - Analyzing and processing missing data.
+  - Filling missing values in the key column 'dor' based on coordinates (currently in progress).
+  - Create the **target binary variable**: whether the accident occurred on a toll road (currently in progress).
+  - Forming the final dataset (currently in progress; so far, only the part with the target variable equal to 1 has been created).
-  - Handling missing values for critical variables.
+  - Renaming columns for better readability.
-  - Creation of new features based on existing accident attributes.

 **Key Next Step:**
 The creation of the **binary feature indicating toll road presence** remains a critical task, as this variable is central to the thesis analysis.